garyongguanjie/garyongguanjie.github.io/_posts/2020-9-2-Poker-Probabilities.md

 Unfortunately there are not many programs that calculate the above probability.

 # Estimating Winning Probabilities for 5 player Texas Holdem
 Due to the high computational costs I have decided to estimate them.
 Estimation is a simple task.
 We just need to randomly shuffle and simulate the playouts.
-The winrate would be the number of times that the hand won divided by the number of hands played.
+The winning probability would be estimated as the number of times that the hand won divided by the number of hands played.
 For the purpose of this post I have decided to investigate **5 player** Texas Holdem Poker from the perspective of a single player.

 # Preflop Winning Probabilites